brianlangseth-NOAA/quillback_rockfish_2021/write_up/ca/_main.knit.md

 ### Length-Weight Relationship

 The length-weight relationship for quillback rockfish was estimated outside the model using available coastwide biological data collected from fishery-independent and fishery-dependent data sources (Figure \ref{fig:len-weight-survey}).
 Sources included the WCGBTS, and recreational and commercial samples from all states (Table \ref{tab:len-at-weight-samps}).
 Only directly measured weight and length values were used; any values with more than two decimal places were assumed to be calculated from another measurement and were excluded.
 This occurred for 32 percent of lengths and 20 percent of the weights in the MRFSS-era recreational samples.
 Weights from Oregon special projects samples taken from the Oregon recreational and commercial fleets (n = 241) were not included.
-The estimated length-weight relationship for quillback rockfish was $W=$1.963e-05$L$^3.02^ where $L$ is fork length in cm and $W$ is weight in kg (Figures \ref{fig:len-weight}).
+The estimated length-weight relationship for quillback rockfish was $W$ = 1.963e-05$L$^3.02^ where $L$ is fork length in cm and $W$ is weight in kg (Figures \ref{fig:len-weight}).

 ### Growth (Length-at-Age)